-How to select an HF transceiver ?
+How to select a HF transceiver ?
 (I)

-On what basis can we select an HF transceiver ?
-What features made the difference between a mid-range and a high-end model ?
+On what basis can we select a HF transceiver ?
+What features made the difference between a mid-end and a high-end model ?
 Is the price a good indicator ?
 Are DSP functions useful ?
+Is the touch screen a good alternative to controls ?
 Is it better to install mechanical filters or a DSP filtering ?
 Is the selectivity and 3d-order IMD important ?
 Here are some among the thousand questions that run through our mind when we decide to buy a new RTX.

 If you are not at the top of the novelties in reading regularly ham magazines or speaking with friends in radio clubs, you will have difficulties to have a deep knowledge of the technology used in new transceivers, how it performs against the older models, especially if you are not interested in the new developments in both hardware and built-in software.

-The second quality factor concerns the selectivity of the receiver.
-It represents its ability to respond to a tuned station and to reject any nearby undesired signal.
-This is probably the first feature where your receiver will show its performance.
+The selectivity of the receiver represents its ability to respond to a tuned station and to reject any nearby undesired signal.
+This is probably the first feature where your receiver will show its limitations, or its performance.
 The next one will be the DSP.

 We have also to make the distinction between modes of traffic.
 The response curve of a filter is defined by its bandwidth at different characteristic attenuation levels (0, -6, -40, -60 dB).
 Such a curve displays scarcly the rectangular shape of the theoretical model, but a sort of bell shape which wings are more or less abrupt with skirts more of less short.
 Some of the best mechanical filters are Collins.
 These filters are inserted all through the receiving chain at each IF stage.